 The audience is there for the content of your presentation, not your introduction.
 If your presentation is one hour long, your introduction should be no more than two minutes.
 For a 10-minute presentation, your introduction should only be about 30-seconds long.

 Write your introduction so the host can read it aloud easily.
-Rephrase any tongue-twisters, run-on sentences, or words that could be mispronounced.
+Rephrase any tongue-twisters, run-on sentences, or words they could easily mispronounce.
 Make sure it flows smoothly.
 Read it out loud yourself, have a friend (or the “voice-over” option on your computer) read it to you.

 Use the third-person singular when writing your intro.
 The person introducing you should be able to read the material as written and not have to guess at the pronouns you use.